A heart palpitation — a feeling of fluttering or pounding in your chest — is often harmless.

 To request an appointment, contact the UPMC Heart and Vascular Institute:

-Heart palpitations are a feeling of fluttering or pounding in your chest or a rapid heartbeat.
+Heart palpitations make you feel a fluttering or pounding in your chest or like your heart is racing.

-Often, heart palpitations harmless.
-But on occasion, they're a symptom of a more serious heart condition.
+But they can feel unsettling and, on occasion, may be a symptom of a more serious heart problem.

 More serious causes of heart palpitations include: